Tennis Resorts Online: The Leading Guide to Tennis Travel

 Travel Instructions.
 By air: The nearest airports are T.F.
 Green Airport (PVD) in Warwick, 26 miles to the northwest, and Boston Logan International Airport (BOS) 74 miles to the east.
 Major carriers serve both and rental cars are available at either.
 By Train: Amtrak stops at West Kingston, 18 miles to the west, and Providence, 34 miles to the north.

 General Tourist Information.
-For information about vacationing in Newport, visit the Newport & Bristol County Convention & Visitors Bureau, 23 America's Cup Ave.
-Newport, RI 02840 or phone toll-free 800-326-6030.
-Or for information about Rhode Island as a whole, visit the Rhode Island Tourism Division website or phone toll-free, 800-250-7384.
+For information about vacationing in Newport, visit the City of Newport website.
+Or for information about Rhode Island as a whole, visit the Rhode Island Tourism Division website.